For immigrants, the mystery surrounding sanctuary cities can lead to logistical issues.

 What sanctuary status doesn’t mean

 Many people have the impression that a sanctuary city is a safe harbor for immigrants.
-However, the idea that someone living in a sanctuary city receives complete protection from federal immigration officers is false.
+However, the idea that someone living in a sanctuary city receives complete protection from federal immigration laws is false.

 Undocumented immigrants living in these cities can still be detained by ICE and deported.
+Sanctuary policies simply mean that local police departments won’t help federal agencies enforce federal immigration law.

 Understanding immigrant protections